shari-ar/MarketPulseAI/docs/index.md

 ## Scheduling & Safeguards

-- **Time gating:** Scraping begins after market close (13:00 IRST / UTC+03:30) to avoid partial intraday data, and all extension tasks are paused during market-open hours (09:00–13:00 IRST).
+- **Time gating:** Scraping begins once the 09:00–13:00 IRST blackout ends to avoid partial intraday data, and all extension tasks are paused while the blackout is active.
 - **Validation:** DOM inputs are sanitized before persistence to prevent malformed records in IndexedDB.
 - **Responsive UI:** Analysis progress is surfaced through a modal while workers handle heavy TensorFlow.js tasks.